Rebirth Year Thirteen

 –REFERENCE: In Batman Giant #6 (aka Batman: Universe #2).
 Solovar’s son Nnamdi becomes the new king of Gorilla City, returning the city to its more isolationist roots.
 While unspecified, Batman and Aquaman anger new King Nnamdi upon meeting him.
 Nnamdi will hold a personal grudge against Batman for many years to come.

-–REFERENCE: In Shade the Changing Girl/Wonder Woman Special #1, Justice League Vol. 3 #39, Adventures of the Super Sons #1, Wonder Twins #1, Titans Giant #3 (aka Titans: Burning Rage #5), Superman: Kal-El Returns Special #1 Part 4, and Lazarus Planet: Dark Fate #1 Part 1—originally told in Justice League of America Vol. 2 #0-7 (“THE TORNADO’S PATH”).
+–FLASHBACK: From Green Arrow 2024 Annual #1—and referenced in Shade the Changing Girl/Wonder Woman Special #1, Justice League Vol. 3 #39, Adventures of the Super Sons #1, Wonder Twins #1, Titans Giant #3 (aka Titans: Burning Rage #5), Superman: Kal-El Returns Special #1 Part 4, and Lazarus Planet: Dark Fate #1 Part 1.
+Originally told in Justice League of America Vol. 2 #0-7 (“THE TORNADO’S PATH”).
 The Justice League reboots its lineup yet again and also sets up two new state-of-the-art headquarters: a new orbiting Watchtower satellite and a revamped Hall of Justice in Washington DC.
 Unlike in previous eras, the Watchtower on the Moon still stands, although it remains unused.
 And also unlike in previous eras, the Hall of Justice is not a new building that is created now.
 It’s been around since the early days of the JL, so we must simply assume that the Hall is now revamped and put back into use for the first time in over a decade.
 Note that this version of the JL will also sometimes call itself the “Justice League of America.”
 The lineup features Batman, Superman, Wonder Woman, Hal Jordan, Black Canary, Black Lightning, Hawkgirl, Red Tornado, Red Arrow (formerly Arsenal), and Vixen.
-Green Arrow (Oliver Queen), Dr. Light (Kimiyo Hoshi), Firestorm, Zatanna, and John Stewart will soon join the JL as part-time members.
+Green Arrow (Oliver Queen), Dr. Light (Kimiyo Hoshi), Firestorm, Zatanna, and John Stewart join the JL as part-time members.
 The Cavalier (Mortimer Drake) becomes a confidential informant for the JL, ratting on all his pals.
 It’s probable that the visual reference in Superman: Kal-El Returns Special #1 Part 4, which is a Hall of Justice museum display depicting the cover image to Justice League of America Vol. 2 #0, means that the new JL (along with other superheroes) poses for a photo.

 –REFERENCE: In Aquaman Vol. 8 #49—originally told in Aquaman: Sword of Atlantis #50-51.
 Aquaman is murdered by his own son Koryak.
 (Koryak, also known as Narwhal, is the son of one of Aquaman’s former lovers, Kako.)
 Batman, Wonder Woman, Superman, and Hal Jordan travel to Atlantis to attend Aquaman’s funeral.